 Participants are REQUIRED to pre-register for the clinic that they would like to attend.
 Registration requires full payment and the payment is non-refundable.
-The cost for all clinics is $50 per person and includes admission to the Rockfest event at Fromm’s Field.
-Registration will remain open until Friday May 5, at 5 pm.
+The cost for all clinics is $50 per person.
+Registration will remain open until Friday May 4th, at 5 pm.

-- 8:00 am: Check-in for morning clinics at the Forestland Parking Lot.
-All morning clinics will start promptly at 9:00 am, so arrive early to make sure you have time to register, pack, and hang out.
+- 8:00 am: Check-in for morning clinics at the Northwest Mountain School tent at the Forestland Parking lot.
+All morning clinics will start promptly at 9:00 am, so arrive early to make sure you have time to register, pack, and get to the clinic site.

-- 9 am - noon: Morning Clinics will take place at Bruce’s Boulder which is next to the parking at the Forestland Parking Lot in Icicle Canyon (signs will be posted)
+- 9 am - noon: Morning Clinics will take place at Barney's Rubble and parking is available at the Forestland Parking Lot in Icicle Canyon (signs will be posted)

-- 1 pm - 4 pm: Afternoon Clinics will take place at Bruce’s Boulder which is next to the Forestland Parking Lot in Icicle Canyon (signs will be posted)
+- 1 pm - 4 pm: Afternoon Clinics will take place at Barney's Rubble and parking is available at the Forestland Parking Lot in Icicle Canyon (signs will be posted)

 Arrive on Time: All clinics will start on time, so give yourself plenty of time to get checked-in, organize your gear, and meet your instructor.
 Check in will take place at the Forestland Parking Lot (*signs will be posted)